red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/csl/core.rst

 .. py:function:: bot say $text

-    Execute a bot utterance with the provided text and wait until the utterance is completed (e.g. for a voice bot this flow will finish once the bot audio has finished).
+    Execute a bot utterance with the provided text and wait until the utterance is completed (e.g. for a voice bot, this flow will finish once the bot audio has finished).

     Example: